-A couple with two boys and a girl all aged under 10 living in a one-bedroom flat with a living room would not count as overcrowded by law.

-This method is called the space standard.
-There are two ways to work out if a home is overcrowded under the law using this method.

-Count the number of people:

-Now:

-A couple with two boys and a girl all aged under 10 living in a one-bedroom flat with a living room would not count as overcrowded under the room standard.
+A couple with two boys and a girl all aged under 10 living in a 1 bedroom flat with a living room would not count as overcrowded under the room standard.

 This method is called the space standard.
 There are two ways to work out if a home is overcrowded under the law using this method.

 Count the number of people: